 The materials and services budget are carefully reviewed each year with the responsible officers being required to justify any increases in the budget bids from the previous year.
 Operational projects are individually approved to ensure that they align with Council's objectives and consultants, advertising, promotions, legal costs, and contractors are all subject to detailed scrutiny by the Executive Leadership Team and the Council.

-Council's expenditure is now possible.
+Improved financial reporting has meant that a better understanding of Council's expenditure is now possible.
 This has led to more of a risk management approach to funding certain areas where the actual costs are uncertain.